sivakumarDEV/SpaceXLunch-Assignment/README.md

 The application contains SpaceX lunch program data from year 2006 to 2020.
 It containts successful lunch and land data as well.
 It uses a custom API for all requests
 ### General functionality:
-* 1.The initial launch programs landing page ideally should be server-side-rendered.
+* The initial launch programs landing page ideally should be server-side-rendered.
-* 2.We can filter out launch and land program data with the given year filter.
+* We can filter out launch and land program data with the given year filter.

 ## Prerequisites